 In some cases, the relationship between the nominee director and the foreign company may become strained, particularly if there are disagreements over management decisions or issues relating to corporate governance.

-Difference between Nominee Director & Regular Director
+Difference Between A Nominee Director And A Regular Director In Singapore

 What Makes a Nominee Director Different from a Nominee Shareholder?

 A nominee director acts on behalf of the company owner as a director.
-A nominee shareholder is a person that “lends their names” to you to allow you to become the registered owner of shares in a company.
+A nominee shareholder is a person who “lends their names” to you to allow you to become the registered owner of shares in a company.
 A nominee shareholder holds shares only for your benefit.

 Nominated shareholders are appointed by companies to act as the shareowner.
 The arrangement remains secret.
 You retain all rights associated with holding shares.
 These include the right to vote at general meetings and to receive dividends.